National Security Personnel System: Controversy

 An analysis of NSPS by Federal Times, a branch of the Defense News Media Group, in August 2008 found that the January 2008 issuance of performance-based pay raises and bonuses, the first large-scale payout under the new system, was filled with inequalities.
 The analysis found that white employees received higher average performance ratings, salary increases and bonuses than employees of other races and ethnicities.
-Also, employees working at DoD agencies, such as the Defense Finance and Accounting Service, Tricare, the Office of the Inspector General and the Office of the Secretary of Defense, earned higher performance ratings and payouts overall than did their civilian counterparts in the three military service branches: United States Army, United States Navy, and United States Air Force.
+Also, employees working at DoD agencies, such as the Defense Finance and Accounting Service, Tricare, the Office of the Inspector General and the Office of the Secretary of Defense, earned higher performance ratings and payouts overall than did their civilian counterparts in the three military service departments: United States Army, United States Navy, and United States Air Force.

 The American Federation of Government Employees (AFGE) stated that the analysis supported their concerns about the new system.
 Brian DeWyngaert, AFGE chief of staff, said, "These systems can have a discriminatory impact.
 Whether it’s intended or unintended, it happens nevertheless."

 Legislation

-In June 2009 Congresswoman Carol Shea-Porter (D-NH) was successful in attaching provisions in the House Armed Services Committees’ version of the Fiscal Year 2010 NDAA that would greatly restrict the implementation and potentially the very existence of the NSPS, and the Secretary of Defense would have 6 months to decide if the program warranted keeping.
-He would have to report to Congress that substantial improvements had been made to the pay-for-performance system.
+In June 2009 Congresswoman Carol Shea-Porter (D-NH) was successful in attaching provisions in the House Armed Services Committees’ version of the Fiscal Year 2010 NDAA that would greatly restrict the implementation and potentially the very existence of the NSPS, and the Secretary of Defense would have six months to decide if the program warranted keeping.
+The Secretary would have to report to Congress that substantial improvements had been made to the pay-for-performance system.
 The bill called for returning all employees under NSPS back to the GS system within one year of the bill becoming law.
-For the full text see House Resolution 2647 RH Section 1112.